KROIA/CmakeLibCreator/README.md

 Unzip the folder to any destination.

 ## Warranty
-This tool is used for automated adaptation to Qullcode.
-It is quite possible that the parser is still faulty and therefore replaces code incorrectly or incorrectly under certain conditions.
+This tool is used to make automated code changes.
+It is still possible that the parser not perfect and therefore replaces code incorrectly under certain conditions.
 I therefore recommend saving the library to be edited/upgraded before using this tool so that any errors can be quickly undone.
 I assume no liability for any problems that may occur in such an incident.

 Please contact me if you notice that something has been edited incorrectly so that I can incorporate this into future versions.